Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/essay.md

 But none of them automatically create everyday readable and writable text within the language itself.

-That is the structural gap:
+That is the infrastructure gap:

 > signed languages have full linguistic structure, but they have often lacked equally durable writable pathways